k2name/parser_tools.by/README.md

-# script for tool.by API
+# script for copy database from tool.by to tool.z1.by via WooCommerce API